 Fortunately, there are three rows per ride vehicle, with each subsequent row providing more and more leg room, so if you can’t fit into the front one, you’ll have some options.
 Unfortunately, there are no modified seats whatsoever, which means it’s the last row or bust.

-The last two rides on our list represent an insurmountable challenge at my current weight.
-I’ve slimmed down 30 pounds in an attempt to get on them, plateaued at 300 pounds, and still have no chance in the foreseeable future, mostly thanks to their (newer) restraint systems, which don’t use any noticeable ratcheting to close around their occupants.
+Unfortunately, these two rides represent an insurmountable challenge at my current weight, and both are notorious for giving larger guests a hard time.
+I’ve slimmed down 30 pounds in an attempt to ride them, plateaued at 300 pounds, and still have no chance in the foreseeable future — mostly thanks to their (newer) restraint systems, which don’t use any noticeable ratcheting to close around their occupants.

-I strongly advise you check the test seats to make sure you fit before riding either attraction!
+I strongly advise you to check the test seats to make sure you fit before riding either attraction!
 There are few things worse than waiting an hour in line only to find out that you don’t fit, and then taking the embarrassing walk of shame to the exit as everyone looks at you.
-Once seated in the test seats, pull in the restraint (or have your party member push) until the three lights on the restraint turn green – only then will you be allowed to ride.
+Once seated in the test seats, pull in the restraint (or have your companion push) until the three lights on the side turn green — only then will you be allowed to ride.

-(Need some help fitting better in Harry Potter and the Forbidden Journey?
-This little trick might work for you: first put your bottom as far back in the seat as possible before leaning backwards, then pull down on the harness – this seems to allow it to click into place easier.
-And if you’re having problems with Hollywood Rip Ride Rockit, remember that it has specially-modified seats available in rows one and four.)
+Need some help fitting better in Harry Potter and the Forbidden Journey?
+This little trick might work for you: first, put your bottom as far back in the seat as possible before leaning backward, then pull down on the harness — this seems to allow it to click into place more easily.
+And if you’re having problems with Hollywood Rip Ride Rockit, remember that it has specially modified seats available in rows one and four.

-Now, in addition to all the rides that we have just gone over, Universal also lists other attractions that may not be able to accommodate those guests whose waistline is 40″ or greater:
+Now, in addition to all the rides that we’ve just gone over, Universal also lists other attractions that may not be able to accommodate those guests whose waistline is 40″ or greater:

 Universal Studios Florida